tungstenfabric/tf-devstack/ansible/README.md

 build tf-dev-control container.

 Environment variable list:
-- DEV_ENV true if build step is needed, false by default
 - ORCHESTRATOR kubernetes by default or openstack
 - OPENSTACK_VERSION queens (default), ocata or rocky, variable used when ORCHESTRATOR=openstack
 - NODE_IP a IP address used as CONTROLLER_NODES and CONTROL_NODES